microct-ana-unibe-ch/microvasculature-manuscript/manuscript.md

 In the study of tumor models [@doi:10.1007/978-1-4939-3999-2_2], assessing and non-destructively imaging tumor vasculature in 3D is a challenging task.
 Due to the intraosseous location of tumor lesions, 3D microvascular imaging is even more challenging in a bone metastatic disease model.
 Since changes in bone and vasculature are believed to be of crucial importance for the progression of bone metastatic disease, simultaneous imaging of bone and vasculature is even more crucial.
+This simultaneous assessment and 3D imaging of bone and (tumor) vasculature is a challenging task, in almost every tumor model [@doi:10.1007/978-1-4939-3999-2_2].
+The desire to simultaneously assess existing bone defects makes a decalcification step highly unfavorable.
+It is thus paramount to develop an imaging method allowing for the assessment of tumor vasculature in the bone without relying on such a decalcification step.
+In this manuscript, we present such a method for visualizing intratumoral vasculature and extensive defects in  mineralized bone tissue.

 The problem of contrasting the vasculature becomes even further compounded in the presence of a metal implant.
 Even though such implants have revolutionized the treatment of patients with missing teeth or injured joints and bones [@doi:10.1111/cpr.12578; @doi:10.1016/j.biomaterials.2016.01.016], they are problematic for the tomographic image acquisition.